Paulownia (Blue bell tree) Planting, Care and Cutting

 Paulownia needs a sunny and warm place in the garden.
 Pay particular attention to good protection against cold easterly winds.

-Paulownia does not make high demands on the floor.
+Paulownia does not make high demands on the soil.
 The lime-loving tree grows on all moderately dry to fresh, slightly acidic to alkaline soils, which should be permeable and not too moist.
 Nutrient-rich, moist loam soils do not allow the shoots to lignify in time.

 Plant your bluebell tree or Paulownia best in spring so that it can grow well into the first winter.
 Heavy soils should be loosened and drained with sand and humus.